-- Show Up On Time: When you commit to time with another person, you are committing to not just your time but also their time.
+When you commit to time with another person, you’re committing to not just your time but also their time.
 You owe it to the other person to show up to your appointments, events, dates, interviews, or anything requiring time, on time.
 If you have to cancel, cancel well in advance and express your apologies.
 Showing up on time is a small esteemable act that helps you not be that person who is always late.

-- Show Up, Period: It’s better to show up late than never, but it’s better to show up early than late.
+It’s better to show up late than never, but it’s better to show up early than late.
 More importantly, it’s just better to show up.
-You gain self-esteem by learning to show up to the things you are supposed to show up to.
+You gain self-esteem by learning to show up to important events.
 Metaphorically, you are learning to show up in life by showing up clean and sober every day.

-- Help Others Unexpectedly: Hold the door open.
+Hold the door open.
 Ask if someone needs help.
 Do a favor.
-Fill into a spot where you’re needed.
+Fill into a spot where you’re required.
 People in recovery tend to act in extremes.
 It’s easy to take on too many opportunities to help and overload yourself with feelings of obligation.
 That is not the esteemable approach when you cannot fulfill your responsibilities.
 Instead, it would help if you took on what you can and otherwise be helpful in unexpected situations, like holding open the door.

-- Be Accountable and Be Responsible: Accountability and responsibility are hugely important in recovery.
+Accountability and responsibility are hugely important in recovery.
 The difference between being accountable and being responsible is a matter of understanding.
-You can be responsible for something because you have an obligation toward it.
-You are accountable when you are expected to justify your decisions and be responsible for them.
-Being accountable and responsible are esteemable acts because you are holding yourself to your word, which has gained more meaning in recovery.
+You have an obligation toward it.
+Justify your decisions.
+Being responsible and liable are esteemable acts because you are holding yourself to your word, which has gained more meaning in recovery.

-- Be Respectful: Respect is having a deep admiration for others.
-Respect might not mean admiring the particulars of who someone is and what they do.
-Respect is estimable because it acknowledges the deeper recognition that other people are human, prone to their own thoughts, opinions, and mistakes.
+Respect is having a deep admiration for others.
+Don’t admire the particulars of who someone is and what they do.
+Respect is estimable because it acknowledges the more profound recognition that other people are human, prone to their thoughts, opinions, and mistakes.

-- Be Considerate: Addiction and alcoholism are inherently selfish and self-centered diseases.
+Addiction and alcoholism are inherently selfish and self-centered diseases.
 The way that addiction changes the wiring of the brain includes a shift in priority and focus.
-All priority and focus go to drugs and alcohol, which completely take priority.
+All priority and direction go to drugs and alcohol, which completely take precedence.
 Rather than consider negative consequences and how decisions affect others, the only thing that matters is the self-serving act of drinking and using.
 Being considerate toward others means taking the thoughts, feelings, and opinions of others into consideration and acting generously toward that.

 You are capable of creating tremendous change in your life, one step at a time.
 Design For Change offers a refuge for those in the fight against addiction to come out victorious.
 Our treatment programs are built on the hope and freedom that recovery can provide.
 For information on our full continuum of care and recovery services, call us today: 855-997-1372